tominardi/pyboondmanager/README.md

 ### Installation

-After cloning this repository and create a virtualenv, install the dependencies :
+After cloning this repository, create a virtualenv and install the dependencies :

 ```bash
 pip install -r requirements/dev.txt